Jeffrey Levin, LAc

 After over a decade of successfully practicing yoga, I began to experiment with other healing modalities to address some chronic injuries from surfing and skateboarding that were resistant to the clever therapies I had devised over the years.
 I came across acupuncture while traveling in Thailand early in 2005.
 The effects of my treatments were so miraculous and profound that by the time I returned to the United States, I had decided to become an acupuncturist.
 All these years later, I feel very lucky to be able to offer the benefits of acupuncture to my local Oakland community.
-When I’m not at work, I’m usually hanging out with my daughter Audrey who is super fun.
-You might see us smelling flowers in the Morcom Rose Garden.
+When I’m not at work, I’m usually hanging out with my daughter Audrey and my son Calder who are both super fun.
+You might see us collecting flower petals or chasing turkeys in the Morcom Rose Garden.
 I also enjoy listening to my (ridiculously large) vinyl collection, sharing bottles from my (sadly small) wine collection, practicing and teaching yoga and meditation, sipping my fresh direct trade Ethiopian coffee, and cooking and eating delicious food.
 I am a simple man with sophisticated tastes.
 I work in the Grand Ave clinic Monday through Thursday.

 As a native Cape Codder, from a small seaside village, I was born with sand between my toes and salt water in my veins.
 Now, Oakland is my home, the cork to my bottle, the bulb in my lamp, and the zest in an already zesty life.
 Because of acupuncture, I have a clear mind, the ability to experience grace, and an avid love of life.
 When not pinning folks, I’m traversing the wild terrains of Applied Kinesiology and NAET (Nambudripad Allergy Elimination Technique), bicycling, on a yoga mat, or enjoying good food, good company and good fun.
 It’s an honor to work with you all, what a great privilege!
 I work in the Laurel Ave clinic Friday through Monday.